souravs17031999/opioner-backend/README.md

 # taskly-backend-docker-app

+# Goal - Make your day productive with us

 # This project is meant to maintain the backend code for the [taskly - best online task manager app](https://souravs17031999.github.io/taskly-home/).
 Currently, the project is deployed using Heroku servers and all requests are served through Heroku API gateway.
 Frontend of [taskly app](https://github.com/souravs17031999/taskly-home) is served through Github pages but is planned to deploy through AWS in future.